zenith391/bwapi/README.md

 To configure the server, check the [README.md](https://github.com/zenith391/bwapi/blob/master/conf/README.md) in the `conf` folder.

 ## Launching
-Now to launch the server you **MUST** have NodeJS installed, when it is installed, you just have to open the terminal (`cmd.exe` in Start Menu for Windows).
+Now to launch the server you **MUST** have NodeJS installed (refer to Setup steps), when it is installed, you just have to open the terminal (`cmd.exe` in Start Menu for Windows).
 Then do `cd path/to/your/instance` and press Enter.
 Now type `launch.bat` on Windows or `./launch` on Linux and then press Enter.